-Safety should always be your top priority when using sparklers for your wedding exit, and a grand exit can be a recipe for disaster if you don’t properly prepare ahead of time.
+Safety should always be your top priority when using sparklers for your wedding exit.
+A grand exit can be a recipe for disaster if you don’t properly prepare ahead of time!
 Always make sure you have at least one fire extinguisher on hand just in case, and having one at both the front and back of the exit line is ideal.
 Also, you need to make sure you have a place for your guests to safely dispose of their used sparklers after your exit is complete.
 I suggest a few large buckets of water so you can make sure every sparkler is completely extinguished.

 It’s also imperative that you have first aid supplies on hand in the event of an injury.
 A proper kit will include items such as bandages and burn ointment in case someone has an accident and needs immediate treatment.
 Lastly, you want to make sure that you have your wedding exit between your ceremony and your reception; you definitely don’t want to serve drinks to your guests before they have to be responsible and the sparklers for your wedding safely.

 A Quick Recap

 All of this may be a lot to take in at once.
 So, here’s a quick recap of how pull off your wedding exit using sparklers: